insight-platform/Savant/docs/source/getting_started/2_module_devguide.rst

 The  file ``run.py`` is an auxiliary file used as a module entrypoint.
 Docker images are configure to use it.
 Also, you use it to run and stop the pipeline from IDE.
 For production deployments, you normally don't need it, but you can use it to implement custom code initialization if necessary.

 The file ``custom_pyfunc.py`` is a stub file for a `pyfunc` element which implements custom logic.
-You will find a lot of various pyfuncs in `samples <https://github.com/insight-platform/Savant/tree/develop/samples>`_.
+You will find a lot of various pyfuncs in `samples`_.

 The file ``overlay_custom.py`` represents a custom `draw_func` element used to customize video drawing functionality of Savant.
 It is usually used when you need to add some non-standard fancy graphics in your frames.
-The `samples <https://github.com/insight-platform/Savant/tree/develop/samples>`_ demonstrate custom ``draw_func`` implementations as well. ``overlay_draw_spec.py`` on the other hand shows a simpler way to customize some drawing properties, e.g. change boxes colors or thickness, enable/disable labels or blur etc.
+The `samples`_ demonstrate custom ``draw_func`` implementations as well. ``overlay_draw_spec.py`` on the other hand shows a simpler way to customize some drawing properties, e.g. change boxes colors or thickness, enable/disable labels or blur etc.

 Rebuilding Docker Image
 -----------------------